moltenform/typescript2020template/src/contents.md

     - hit Ctrl-Shift-B to run commands like lint, prettier, and autoimportmodules
     - line numbers in the output are clickable links
     - there's also integration with the SciTE code editor; edit a .ts file and press F5
-- development builds with `npm start` will watch+auto recompiles when source changes
+- development builds with `npm start` will watch+auto recompile when source changes
 - es-lint is included and working, with curated rules enabled
 - no need for grunt/gulp, just use the scripts referenced in `package.json`
     - if you have a script `foo` and `prefoo`, `npm run foo` will run both.